vishnuvardhan-kumar/mersenne-prime-search/README.md

 + Move from Python3 to C/C++ (using a library such as GMP)
 + Parellize operations on threads/microthreads
-+ Overcome CPU usage restrictions on generic compilers
++ Implement prime exponent paradigm